-Services Current service level Gaps to be addressed 2 Potential improvements (2022-25) London Community Pharmacy Vaccination Service - Pneumococcal polysaccharide vaccination (PPV) service PPV is provided as part of a London Community Pharmacy Vaccination Service (which also extends influenza vaccination to a wider cohort) NHSE&I (London) commission local pharmacies to provide PPV to adults aged 65 years and over, and to people aged 2-64 years with certain chronic health conditions, immunosuppression and/or a cochlear implant.
-NHSE&I commission 44 Southwark pharmacies (76%) to provide PPV.
-Southwark pharmacies delivered 2,883 PPVs in 2018/19, 1,584 in 2019/20 and 4,380 in 2020/21.
+Services Current service level Gaps to be addressed Potential improvements (2022-25) people, asylum seekers, and documented and undocumented migrants), from September to March.
+Pharmacies delivering NHSE-commissioned National Advanced Service Flu Vaccination Service may also deliver the NHSE/I London Region commissioned Seasonal Influenza Vaccination Service.
+Combined delivery activity for the two commissioned services is shown above (see 'Flu Vaccination Service').
+London Community Pharmacy Vaccination Service - Pneumococcal polysaccharide vaccination (PPV) service PPV is provided as part of a London Community Pharmacy Vaccination Service (which also extends influenza vaccination to a wider cohort) NHSE&amp;I (London) commission local pharmacies to provide PPV to adults aged 65 years and over, and to people aged 2-64 years with certain chronic health conditions, immunosuppression and/or a cochlear implant.
 No gap identified.
 There is a good geographical distribution of local pharmacies providing PPV, particularly in the north of the borough where most community care homes are located.
 Existing infrastructure and service provision are likely to meet current population needs.